mzazakeith/LocalWebAI/README.md

 *   **[llama.cpp](https://github.com/ggml-org/llama.cpp)**: For the core C/C++ inference engine that makes high-performance LLM execution possible on a wide range of hardware.
 Their work is foundational to this project.
 *   **[llama-cpp-wasm](https://github.com/tangledgroup/llama-cpp-wasm)**: For providing the WebAssembly build and JavaScript bindings for `llama.cpp`, which enabled the initial browser-based proof of concept for this library.
+*   **[node-llama-cpp](https://github.com/withcatai/node-llama-cpp)**: For their excellent Node.js bindings for `llama.cpp`.
+Their comprehensive library, active development, and clear documentation have been invaluable for implementing our Node.js runtime.
+Thank you for your significant contribution to the open-source AI ecosystem!

 Thank you for open-sourcing your work and enabling projects like this one!